hyperledger/indy-hipe/text/indy-docs-repo/README.md

 [unresolved]: #unresolved-questions

 - Who will be the maintainers of indy-docs?
-- Who will be in charge of keeping the documentation up-to-date?
 - How do we want to structure the 'gritty' developer documentation?
 - What experience do we want to provide users?
 - How can we ensure that this consumer documentation becomes the de facto landing spot for new users?